 magazines in late 1969.
 Lack of advertising was one reason the 1969 Trans Am sold so poorly.
 Meanwhile, the 1969 Trans Am's counterpart, the

-and marketing genius Jim Wangers made sure that Judges were passed out to as many media outlets as he could find.
-The Judge was a hot seller,
+marketing genius Jim Wangers made sure that Judges were passed out to as many media outlets as he could find.
+The Judge was a hot seller, the Trans

 Am was not.
-Another one of the reasons the 1969 Trans Am sold so poorly was that it was a $1200 option on top of the already pricey
+Another one of the reasons the 1969 Trans Am sold so poorly was that it was a $1200 option on top of the already pricey 1969 Firebird, while

 This Trans Am appeared in an issue of Sports Car Graphic, and is easily